 “This is the good life.
 How’d you make it?”

 He looks amused with me.
 Then he tells me a long history of his life.
-Only once he came to Hollywood could he relax and enjoy what he’d gained.
-By the time he finishes, we’ve stopped on a secluded road in the hills overlooking Hollywood.
+Only once he came to Hollywood could he relax and enjoy what he had gained.
+By the time he finishes, we are stopped on a secluded road in the hills overlooking Hollywood.

 “Welcome to Mulholland Drive, site of the infamous Dead Man’s Curve.”